Compensation Specialist Jobs in USA with Visa Sponsorship

 Do Compensation Specialist roles qualify for H-1B visa sponsorship?

-Yes, Compensation Specialist positions typically qualify for H-1B sponsorship as specialty occupations.
+Yes, Compensation Specialist positions typically qualify for H-1B visa sponsorship as specialty occupations.
 The role requires specialized knowledge of compensation analysis, market benchmarking, and regulatory compliance that directly correlates with bachelor's degree requirements in HR, business, or economics fields.

 What degree do I need for H-1B sponsorship as a Compensation Specialist?